scrapy/scrapy/docs/intro/overview.rst

 this is just the surface.
 Scrapy provides a lot of powerful features for making scraping easy and efficient, such as:

+* Built-in support for :ref:`selecting and extracting <topics-selectors>` data from HTML and XML sources

-* Built-in support for parsing HTML, XML, CSV, and Javascript
+* Built-in support for :ref:`exporting data <file-export-pipeline>` in multiple formats, including XML, CSV and JSON

-* A media pipeline for scraping items with images (or any other media) and download the image files as well
+* A media pipeline for :ref:`automatically downloading images <topics-images>` (or any other media) associated with the scraped items

-* Support for extending Scrapy by plugging your own functionality using middlewares, extensions, and pipelines
+* Support for :ref:`extending Scrapy <extending-scrapy>` by plugging your own functionality using middlewares, extensions, and pipelines

 * Wide range of built-in middlewares and extensions for handling of compression, cache, cookies, authentication, user-agent spoofing, robots.txt handling, statistics, crawl depth restriction, etc

-* Interactive scraping shell console, very useful for developing and debugging
+* An :ref:`Interactive scraping shell console <topics-shell>`, very useful for writing and debugging your spiders

-* Web management console for monitoring and controlling your bot
+* A :ref:`Web management console <topics-webconsole>` for monitoring and controlling your bot

-* Telnet console for low-level access to the Scrapy process
+* A :ref:`Telnet console <topics-telnetconsole>` for full unrestricted access to a Python console inside your Scrapy process, to introspect and debug your crawler

+* Built-in facilities for :ref:`logging <topics-logging>`, :ref:`collecting
+  stats <topics-stats>`, and :ref:`sending email notifications <topics-email>`

 What's next?
 ============